ilyko96/udacity_flying_car_proj3/README.md

 and proportional and integral parts are making bigger impacts.
 (or intuitively differential part does not try to stop quad at each trajectory point).

- Please, refer to description of **Scenario 5_TrajectoryFollow** in Results part to check what changes have been performed in 5<sup>th</sup> scenario relating this challenge.
+ Please, refer to description of [5_TrajectoryFollow](scenario-5_trajectoryfollow) in Results part to check what changes have been performed in 5<sup>th</sup> scenario relating this challenge.